microsoft/language-server-protocol/README.md

 }
 ```

+A request that got canceled still needs to return from the server and send a response back.
+It can not be left open / hanging.
+This is in line with the JSON RPC protocol that requires that every request sends a reponse back.
+In addition it allows for returning paritial results on cancel.

 ## Language Server Protocol

 The language server protocol defines a set of JSON-RPC request, response and notification messages which are exchanged using the above base protocol.
 This sections starts descibing basic JSON structures used in the protocol.
 The document uses TypeScript interfaces to describe these.
 Bases on the basic JSON structures the actual requests with their responses and the notifications are described.